High-rise property developers will have to invest in waste diversion | The Bay Observer

 Apartments have poor waste diversion rates

 Apartment buildings are notorious for their failure to divert waste from landfills.
-An audit of 27 apartment buildings earlier this year, showed that the diversion rate (percentage of waste that was diverted from landfill in either the blue box or green bin programs was only 26 percent; and that the capture rate, (percentage of blue box and green bin material that was diverted from landfill) was only 34 percent.
-Meaning less than 9 percent of apartment garbage stays out of the landfill.
-The city-wide diversion rate is about 50 percent.
+Hamilton currently has a diversion rate of about 40 percent.
+But an audit of 27 apartment buildings earlier this year, showed that the diversion rate (percentage of waste that was diverted from landfill in either the blue box or green bin programs was only 26 percent.